 PRIMARY OVERVIEW & SCHEDULE

-The Primary program at Creative Care Children’s Center serves children 3-6 years old.
-With 20 children and two teachers it offers a warm, enriching environment.
+The Primary program at Creative Montessori Learning School serves children 3 through 5 years old.
+With 20 children and two teachers, it offers a warm, enriching environment.

 The Primary program prioritizes working with the children on developing strong self-esteem, social skills, independence, responsibility and a base for learning that will support their future academics.

 Arrival time for our early morning students is between 7:00 and 8:30 am.
 The early morning time is spent in greetings, conversation, and quiet free play.
 Also included is breakfast.
 This time is of utmost importance to the flow of the rest of the day since each individual child’s importance in our community is affirmed.

 A morning during the Primary classtime includes group time, individualized work time and outside play.
 Class time is from 8:45-11:45 Monday through Friday.
 The classroom environment includes areas in practical life, sensorial, language, math, science, and geography.
 Children are encouraged to follow their interests and explore new concepts.
 On the whole, the classroom materials help to strengthen concentration, small muscle coordination, the sequence of steps in a complex activity and completion of an activity.
 These skills are paramount in succeeding in future academic endeavors.
 The activities and interactions help each child strengthen self-esteem and develop independence, responsibility, and respect for the things and people around them.
 The specific areas of the classroom answer to the parts of a child’s development that are so strong for these ages.

 Practical life offers practice in life skills.
 Pouring, sewing, scrubbing, tying, zipping and food preparation are among the activities done daily in Practical Life.

 Sensorial materials help a child recognize and become familiar with skills of the senses.
 Size gradation, color recognition and shade grading, shape identification, patterning and sorting all are presented to help children understand the world around them.